sudorandom/kmcd.dev/content/posts/2026/closing-the-alert-is-not-enough/index.md

 So you keep digging.

-The query slowed down because an automated migration cleanup tool dropped an index it flagged as unused.
-The tool flagged it as unused because it only analyzed recent production traffic.
-It missed the seasonal promotion path, which only runs during large campaigns and uses a different filter pattern.
+The query slowed down because an engineer deliberately dropped the index to save database storage and improve write latency.
+A database observability tool had flagged the index as unused over a 30-day window, prompting a cleanup PR.
+The reviewer saw the telemetry recommendation and approved it.
+Both of them missed the seasonal promotion path, which only runs during large yearly campaigns and relies entirely on that specific index.

 The failed query matters, but the query is not the whole story.
 The dangerous condition was that the index looked unused to automation but was still required by a low-frequency business process.
 The migration review process did not catch that distinction.
 The available index-usage data did not make it visible.
 The tests did not include the data shape that made the query expensive.